nmchenry01/async-python-presentation/index.md

 sql_statement = "SELECT * from exampledb.`todo` limit 3;"

 # Connect, execute SQL, and print results
 # NOTE: The "with" statment here is a context manager.
-It handles close the connection automatically when it falls out of scope
+It handles closing the connection
 with mysql_engine.begin() as connection:
     results = connection.execute(text(sql_statement)).fetchall()